Frequently asked questions about nail fungus

 What treatment options are available?

 There are two different types of medication used to treat fungal nail infections: a systemic antifungal drug or a topical antifungal nail lacquer.
 Topical lacquers such as Loceryl® are applied directly to the affected nail.
 Systemic drugs are taken orally in the form of tablets, which require a prescription from your doctor.
-Topical antifungal lacquers, on the other hand, are available over-the-counter at your local the pharmacy and are used for mild infections.
+Topical antifungal lacquers, on the other hand, are available over-the-counter at your local the pharmacy.

 Can nail fungus also affect the fingers?

 Nail fungus primarily affects the toenails.
 However, fingernails may also become infected with nail fungus.
 With fingernail fungus, the nail fungus penetrates the fingertip beneath the nail plate, where it spreads.
 Initially, the nail begins to look dull and loses its shine, then the fingernail thickens and turns yellow.
-This discolouration is a significant cosmetic issue, especially for women.
+This discolouration is a significant aesthetic issue, especially for women.
+Loceryl® is an antifungal nail lacquer, which can be covered with a coat of coloured nail polish throughout your course of treatment.

 Is nail fungus painful?

 A fungal infection of the nails can cause yellowish spots and can lead to fingernails or toenails becoming thicker or deformed.
 This can also cause the nails to become brittle or even fall off, which ultimately causes pain.
-You should start treating your nail fungus as early as possible.
+That’s why you should start treating your nail fungus as early as possible.

 What are typical nail fungus symptoms?